SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

-# SAP CP Spring XSUAA Security Library
+# SAP BTP Spring XSUAA Security Library

-## Integrate in a OAuth resource server
+## :warning: Deprecation Notice
+This library is deprecated and will be removed with the next major release 4.x, do not use it for new projects.
+Follow the [migration guide](../spring-security/Migration_SpringXsuaaProjects.md) to switch to the successor [spring-security](../spring-security) library.

 This library enhances the [spring-security](https://github.com/spring-projects/spring-security/) project.
 As of version 5 of spring-security, this includes the OAuth resource-server functionality.
 A Spring boot application needs a security configuration class that enables the resource server and configures authentication using JWT tokens.